How to deal with Sharps and Needlestick injuries

 Take a look below to find out how to make your working environment safe when sharps and needle sticks are involved.

-What exactly are sharps?
+What Exactly are Sharps?

 “Sharps” is the medical phrase for a tool that could potentially cut or rupture skin with its sharp edges or points.
 They may come in the form of syringes, lancets, needles and also any other medical apparatus that contains a needle.

-Preventing Sharps Injuries – Risk Assessments
+Preventing Sharps Injuries

 To reduce the odds of an accident or injury you must complete a risk assessment.
 Firstly you need to recognise any hazards and take into account the task that will be conducted in the area.
-Then you must evaluate your findings and make sure you action them correctly in order to reduce the risks.
+Then you must evaluate your findings and make sure you action them correctly to reduce the risks.

 The most recommended control measure to implement to reduce risks is to rely on machinery and safeguarding rather than a change of system when working.
 The employer checks that their workforce is properly trained and that they are using the safest possible sharps to prevent any serious injury.